 And since you can count on many other job seekers choosing Arial and Times New Roman, you may want to choose a font that is subtly different.
 There are plenty of fonts that look unique without looking ridiculous or hard to read.
 (Sorry, Chiller, you’re canceled.)

-Again, if you’re submitting your resume as a .docx file, your font HAS to be easy to read and commonly found in Microsoft Word!
+Again, remember, if you’re submitting your resume as a .docx file, your font has to be easy to read and commonly found in Microsoft Word!
 If you want to make your resume represent your personality a bit more than others, feel free to branch out a bit within those two guidelines.

 Personal branded font ideas:

 Bottom line: Don’t freak out about what’s the best resume font.
 Follow these three simple guidelines to choose a font, and we guarantee your resume will be readable and attractive.
 Then, you can spend more time on what will really land you an interview — exceptional resume content, phrasing, and design.

 Setting Your Best Resume Font Size